telefonicaid/iotagent-node-lib/doc/admin.md

 #### `storeLastMeasure`

-If this flag is activated, last measure arrived to Device IoTAgent without be processed will be stored in Device under lastMeasure field with in timestamp.
+If this flag is activated, last measure arrived to Device IoTAgent without be processed will be stored in Device under `lastMeasure` field (composed of sub-fields `timestamp` and `measure` for the measure itself, in multi-measure format).
 This flag is overwritten by `storeLastMeasure` flag in group or device.
 This flag is disabled by default.

 For example in a device document stored in MongoDB will be extended with a subdocument named lastMeasure like this: